Preparation#

 In the last example, we used the function len to determine the length of a string.

-Prep 4.9: Breaking loops#
+Prep 4.9: Breaking Loops#

 Try to predict what the following code does, then run it to see if you were right.